ptillemans/blubjs/README.md

 To do the asynchronous processing, but keep the codebase *pure* we immediately add  the thunk-middleware to evaluate functions in the middleware.

-## Lodash

-Lodash comes as a *redux* dependency, so we may as well use it.
-It is a well rounded library for functional programming.

 ## node-cron

 Any non trivial project needs background jobs, and over the years the bar for